 The national dog of Cuba is best known for its long-haired variety.
-But the short-haired Havanese make our list as a very low maintenance dog.
+But the short-haired Havanese makes our list as a very low maintenance dog.

 These natural lap dogs are great friends.
 At around 10 pounds (4 kilograms) they are small and sturdy and love attention from anyone be it young children or the elderly.

-These little guys are extroverts with comedic instincts that make them very entertaining to have around.
+Havanese (and most Havanese mixes) are little extroverts with comedic instincts that make them very entertaining to have around.
 They can be left at home and their adaptable nature will suit pretty much whatever living environment you give them.
 Their funny attitude and almost human-like social skills make them an ideal dog for a setting with many people.

 - Can be left at home

 Be sure to pick up a good dog food for Havanese if you add one of these waggers to your family!

 8. French Bulldog

 The charming Frenchie can be your lazy companion.
 These cheerful little guys aren’t opposed to exercise, it’s just that they lack the endurance that many other dogs have.
 But don’t tell them this as it may spoil their natural cheery attitude towards almost everything!

 These stocky and muscular dogs don’t require much in the form of grooming.
 They are, however, susceptible to various health issues, such as skin problems.

 Let your family enjoy the gleeful nature of this low maintenance pooch.
 They don’t bark much but they are very expressive and almost always smiling.